krejciadam/hdxsmooth/README.md

 Calculate per-position deuteration levels from HDX (hydrogen-deuterium exchange) data.

 ## Description:
 HDX data are measured per-fragment.
 This utility calculates the level of deuteration on each position of the protein.
 It uses deuteration levels of all the fragments.
-It also takes into the account the fact that C-termini of the fragments do not contribute to the fragments' deuteration levels.
+It also takes into the account the fact that N-termini of the fragments do not contribute to the fragments' deuteration levels.

 ## Installation:
     python3 setup.py build